MicrosoftDocs/power-platform/power-virtual-agents/configure-sso-teams.md

 ## Configure an app registration

-Before configuring SSO for Teams, you'll first need to configure user authentication with Azure AD.
+Before configuring SSO for Teams, you'll first need to configure user authentication with Microsoft Entra ID.
 During this process, you'll create an app registration which you'll use to setup SSO.

 1. Create an app registration.
-See the instructions in [Configure user authentication with Azure AD](configuration-authentication-azure-ad.md).
+See the instructions in [Configure user authentication with Microsoft Entra ID](configuration-authentication-azure-ad.md).
 1. Add the redirect URL.
 1. Generate a client secret.
 1. Configure manual authentication.

-Follow the instructions in [Configure user authentication with Azure AD](configuration-authentication-azure-ad.md) then return to this article.
+Follow the instructions in [Configure user authentication with Microsoft Entra ID](configuration-authentication-azure-ad.md) then return to this article.

 ## Locate your Microsoft Teams channel app ID